-Every parent wants the best for their child and a college education usually leads to better jobs and a brighter future.
-In the United States, college tuition for 4 year state colleges and universities is thousands of dollars a year and rising.
+Every parent wants the best for their child and a college education usually leads to better jobs and a brighter future. in Us that means arranging a lot of money.
 Private institutions may charge over $50,000 a year for a 4 year program and the average student is graduating with more than $25,000 in student loan debt.
 So, should you as a parent, co-sign a student loan?

 Most families are unable to meet these costs without financial aid and parents want to do everything they can to provide their children the opportunity of a better future, but you should first consider a few important factors before cosigning a student loan.